jackfromeast/browser-dojo/README.md

 ## Deployment

-To ensure a smoother deployment process, I will supply Dockerfiles designed to create a self-contained environment, streamlining the building and debugging of the binary.
-Constructing a vulnerable version of the binary from 3 or 4 years ago involves more than just executing a git checkout command.
-Challenges often arise due to inconsistencies in your system environment and build scripts, which can lead to unexpected errors.
-By utilizing the Dockerfile, you can effectively address these issues in a contained environment, avoiding any disruption to your host machine's current configuration.
+Each challenge comes with a Dockerfile to create a ready-to-go environment for building and debugging.
+Getting a vulnerable version of a binary from a few years ago isn’t as simple as running a git checkout—you’ll probably run into system and script inconsistencies.
+By using the provided Dockerfile, you can sidestep these headaches and work in a clean, controlled environment without messing up your main setup.